tiganabryan/blumi-nextjs/README.md

 <!-- ![Author](https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&abelColorblue) -->

-## Ensuring seamless adjustment of the background image's height to accommodate text wrapping was a critical aspect of this project. <br></br>If this problem hadn't been solved, the SVG wouldn't have scaled correctly across all devices, leading to a cluttered and unprofessional appearance.
+## The problem

+While the background SVG image and text looked the same as Alyssa's Figma designs at set breakpoints, other widths prompted the text to wrap onto new lines.
+This disrupted the whitespace ratios on the page and led to a cluttered appearance.
+The image wasn't truly responsive if the UI only looked harmonious at certain breakpoints.

 ## How I approached this problem

 <strong>Describe desired behaviour:</strong> What exactly am I trying to change?
-The background image height must dynamically adjust, according to the height of the text container.
+The background image height must dynamically adjust according to the height of the text's container so that even if text wraps onto new lines, there's still whitespace underneath it.

 <strong>Research and apply best practices:</strong> Initially, I attempted to solve this problem using JavaScript and the UI library I was using, Material-UI.
-To achieve the balance required to scale an organic shape and maintain Alyssa's design, I looked up [Material Design's whitespace ratios](https://m2.material.io/design/layout/spacing-methods.html) and used them as a reference for an object containing height multiplicands for each breakpoint.
-However, Next.js threw a new error: <strong>```ReferenceError: window is not defined```</strong>.
+To achieve the balance required to scale an organic shape and maintain Alyssa's design, I looked up [Material Design's whitespace ratios](https://m2.material.io/design/layout/spacing-methods.html) and used them as a reference for an object containing height multiplicands for each breakpoint width.
+However, Next.js threw a new error when it tried to run my event listener: <strong>```ReferenceError: window is not defined```</strong>.

 Wait a minute.